songyy0415/epsilon/poincare/doc/tree.md

 Tree's method `nextNode()` is at the heart of each of tree manipulations.

-It's usage directly correlate with our computation speed, and optimizing its calls is a good practice.
+Its usage directly correlates with our computation speed, and optimizing its calls is a good practice.

 To count its usage, there is a `METRICS` macro that will count and log how many `nextNode()` are used.